HISTÓRIA GLOBAL DAS UTOPIAS

 Apresentação / Presentation / Présentation

-Section coordinators: Dr. Matteo Leta (University of Warwick), Prof. Joaquim Pintassilgo (University of Lisbon), Dr. Luca Onesti (University of Lisbon), Dr. Francesco Biagi (University of Lisbon), Prof. Isabel Ponce de Leão (University of Coimbra), Dr. Samuel Dimas (Universidade Lusófona), Prof. Maria Luísa Borralho Malato (University of Porto), Dr. Liz Vahia (University of Lisbon), Prof. Elisa Lessa (University of Minho), Prof. Luís Figueiredo Rodrigues (Universidade Católica de Braga, Portugal), Dr. Susana Alves-Jesus (Universidade Aberta, Portugal), Prof. Emanuele Leonardi (University of Bologna), Prof. Paula Carreira (Universidade Aberta, Portugal), Prof. Cristiana Lucas Silva (Universidade Aberta, Portugal), Prof. Chiara Pussetti (University of Lisbon), Dr. Isabel Pires (University of Lisbon), Prof. Jeffrey Scott Childs (Universidade Aberta, Portugal), Dr. Sofia Zanini (University of Lisbon), Dr. Rui Rego (Universidade Aberta, Portugal)
+Section coordinators: Dr. Matteo Leta (University of Warwick), Prof. Joaquim Pintassilgo (University of Lisbon), Dr. Luca Onesti (University of Lisbon), Dr. Francesco Biagi (University of Lisbon), Prof. Isabel Ponce de Leão (University of Coimbra), Dr. Samuel Dimas (Universidade Lusófona), Prof. Maria Luísa Borralho Malato (University of Porto), Dr. Liz Vahia (University of Lisbon), Prof. Elisa Lessa (University of Minho), Prof. Luís Figueiredo Rodrigues (Universidade Católica de Braga, Portugal), Dr. Susana Alves-Jesus (Universidade Aberta, Portugal), Prof. Emanuele Leonardi (University of Bologna), Prof. Paula Carreira (Universidade Aberta, Portugal), Prof. Cristiana Lucas Silva (Universidade Aberta, Portugal), Dr. Isabel Pires (University of Lisbon), Prof. Jeffrey Scott Childs (Universidade Aberta, Portugal), Dr. Sofia Zanini (University of Lisbon), Dr. Rui Rego (Universidade Aberta, Portugal)

 “The utopia is over there on the horizon.
 I take two steps toward it, and it moves two steps away.
 I walk ten steps, and the horizon moves ten steps away.
 No matter how much I walk, I will never reach it.
 What is the purpose of utopia?
 It is for this: so that I do not stop walking” (F. Birri)